baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-openwrt.md

 So why should you use OpenWrt?

-1. Customisation and full control
+1. Customization and full control
 1. Linux and Package Management
 1. Mainly GPL – but other free licenses also included
 1. Huge Feature set (over 3400+ packages and growing)